Frequently Asked Questions

 Routine inspections are conducted between 3 and 4 times per year.
 We will give you the required 7 days notice prior to inspections

 What do you look for at routine inspections?

 We are looking for any repairs that may be necessary and for any items that require additional cleaning or maintenance.
-Prior to coming for the inspection, we will forward you a cleaning checklist and document for you to use to report any maintenance.

 What if I can’t be home at the time of inspection?